- Well-equipped base models

 The 2019 Honda Odyssey is EPA rated at 19 mpg city, 28 highway, 22 combined with both the 9- and 10-speed automatic transmissions.
 That earns a 4 on our scale.
 (Read more about how we rate cars.)

-Large vehicles with V-6 engines are not the most fuel-efficient on the road, but Honda has included technology in the Odyssey that make it among the most frugal on the road.
+Large vehicles with V-6 engines are not the most fuel-efficient on the road, but Honda offers some helpful technology to keep it relatively frugal.
 The 3.5-liter engine driving the Odyssey features standard cylinder deactivation that shuts down three cylinders under light load to improve mileage and models equipped with the 10-speed auto feature start/stop tech that shuts the engine off at longer stops.